 - Select troubleshoot

-The remaining steps are the same as that mentioned in the second method.
+The remaining steps are the same as those mentioned in the second method.

 Windows installation disc

 This method needs a Windows 10 setup disk or a USB memory stick containing the Windows 10 ISO file.

 - Boot Windows 10 from the Windows 10 setup disk or USB memory

 - Choose language, time and keyboard layout.
 Click next

 - In Windows setup window, select the option Repair your computer (the option is located on the left side bottom of the screen)

 The remaining steps are the same as mentioned in the second method.

 This method is ideal if windows 10 installation media is not available.
 Create a USB recovery disk for Windows 10 which can be done from another working computer that is using Windows 10.